2007 BMW Alpina B7

 Sunroof seal (5/25/2020)

 The sunroof seal is a self adhesive foam strip that runs around the inside of the sunroof opening.
-It hardens and loosens it shape with age.
+It hardens and loosens it shape with age resulting in wind noise.

 After peeling off the old seal you are left with this adhesive foam...